DK3QN's Ham Radio Menue

 That's pretty fast, isn't it!
 Hats off to martin lynch & sons!

-The package content: 2 plastic feet, 2 self-tapping screws,
+(picture above) The package content: 2 plastic feet, 2 self-tapping screws,

 foot bar and mounting instructions.